millerlogic/libcordis/README.md

 ```
 This function is named *name*_count where *name* is the name of the interface.
 This function is not required unless you are returning 1 from name_interface().
 This function will be called periodically in order to get a count of currently open file descriptors for this interface, in order to do proper bookkeeping.

+## Other Details

+* Line-delimited JSON in UTF-8 is the preferred protocol across plugin file descriptors.
+For example, write a line of JSON ```{"cmd": "stuff"}```\n and get a response.
+This means line characters cannot be in the JSON itself, unless escaped in strings.
+Ideally the plugin should be able to handle reading and writing at any time such that the app won't get stuck writing when it needs to be reading.

+* If there are "holes" or "overrides" in the paths, such as "/interfaces/foo/bar/baz" and "/interfaces/foo", this may succeed or fail.
+It is best to avoid this situation as much as possible.

+* Interface paths have precedence over other paths, currently.
+In the future there may be other factors and loaders.

+* There should be no dependencies between the plugin and the application besides the plugin API.
+No assumptions should be made about the context of the plugin's execution.
+This is where flexibility comes, we should be able to use plugins in different processes, and even on different machines.

 ## Example